LeonardKachi/AWS_Project/README.md

 # AWS Three Tier Web Architecture Workshop

 ## Description:
 This workshop is a hands-on walk through of a three-tier web architecture in AWS.
-We will be manually creating the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.
+Were i created the necessary network, security, app, and database components and configurations in order to run this architecture in an available and scalable manner.

 ## Architecture Overview
 ![AWS Architecture](AWS-Achitecture.png)